 There are a handful of comics that only exist thanks to the great success of the games that inspired them.
 But just how good are these comics when compared to their digital counterparts?
-This week we look at the Naughty Dog-inspired comic, Uncharted, written by Joshua Williamson.
+This week we look at Diablo, a five part comic series based on Diablo III, written by Aaron Williams.

 What's the comic about?